schreiberx/sweet/INSTALL.md

 ```
 These are scripts which build and install the 3rd party software automatically.

-See next section for the recommended packages
+See next section for the recommended packages.

 ## Recommended packages